Tampa Bay Buccaneers vs. Los Angeles Rams NFL Divisional Round Odds, Plays and Insights for January 23, 2022

 - The Rams have two wins ATS (2-4) on the road as 3-point underdogs or more.

-- In five of nine away games this season, Los Angeles has hit the over.
+- In nine away games this season, Los Angeles has hit the over five times.

 - The average point total in Rams away games this season is 49.0 points, 1.0 more than this matchup's over/under (48).